wmeints/effective-llm-applications/samples/chapter-04/python/yaml-templates/README.md

 # Getting started with Semantic Kernel in Python

-This sample demonstrates how to set up Semantic Kernel in Python.
+This sample demonstrates how to use YAML based prompt templates with Semantic Kernel.
-Please follow the instructions below to get started.

 ## System requirements